 Ph.D, founded in 1988, is determined to serve an enlightened roster of clients with visual acuity, crisp thinking and penetrating wit.

-A keen cyclist, Michael once followed the Tour de France for a couple years and, together with photographer Mike Powell, published a book about it: The Greatest Race.
+A keen cyclist, Michael once followed the Tour de France for a year and a half and, together with photographer Mike Powell, published a book about it: The Greatest Race.
 Michael is married to Gill Hodgson and has three beautiful daughters: Lily, Maudie Rae, and Lucie.
 He always, always makes time for a tea break… although recently, due to his increased involvement in cycling, he has been known to substitute that tea for a quick macchiato.